The Books That Changed How I Think About Myself

 For the woman who wants to change her life but doesn't know where to start.

 This is not a self love book in the traditional sense.
-But it is the book that taught me how self love actually works in practice — through small, consistent actions rather than grand declarations.
+But it might be the most practical book on this list — because it taught me how self love actually works in practice.
+Not through grand declarations, but through small, consistent actions repeated until they become who you are.

 James Clear's central argument is simple: you don't rise to the level of your goals, you fall to the level of your systems.
-If you want to be a woman who takes care of herself, you need to build the systems that make that inevitable — not rely on motivation or willpower.
+If you want to be a woman who takes care of herself, you need to build the systems that make that inevitable — not rely on motivation, which comes and goes.

-After reading this, I stopped trying to overhaul my life and started asking: what is the smallest version of this habit I could do today?
+After reading this, I stopped trying to overhaul my life and started asking a different question: what is the smallest version of this habit I could do today?
+That shift changed everything.

-Read this if: you've tried to build self care habits and failed, or if you want a practical framework for becoming the woman you want to be.
+Read this if: you've tried to build self care habits and they've never quite stuck, or if you want a practical framework for becoming the woman you want to be.

 5. The Power of Now — Eckhart Tolle